HathorNetwork/rfcs/text/0000-p2p-sync.md

 All GET_DATA messages are stored in a deferred dictionary (each key is unique for each transaction request) and return a deferred that resolves when the expected reply (a DATA message) arrives.

 ### DATA Command

+The DATA command is used as a reply of a GET_DATA command or when you receive a new transaction in the network and want to propagate it to your peers.
+Its payload is a string with the payload type and the transaction struct in hexadecimal in the following format: `payload_type:transaction_struct`, where the`payload_type` is either 'tx' or 'block' to indicate the type of the struct.

+---

 There are two steps from the beggining of the syncing until both peers are synced.